yashdd/PawPal_Petcare_Website/README.md

 # 🐾 PawPal

-**PawPal** is a web platform designed to connect pet owners with institutions, streamlining the management of pet-related activities such as adoptions, appointments, journaling, and pet profiles.
+**PawPal** is a web platform designed to connect pet owners with institutions, streamlining the management of pet-related activities such as appointments, journaling, lost foound and pet profiles.

 Developed as part of the **CS546 Web Programming** course at Stevens Institute of Technology, PawPal focuses on creating a user-friendly, secure, and efficient experience for both individual users and institutions.